Mahesh-Langote/flutter_multiple_loaders/README.md

 - **Particle Vortex Loader**: Mesmerizing particles flowing in a vortex pattern with customizable flow speed and colors
 - **Fractal Tree Loader**: A beautiful animated fractal tree that grows and branches organically
 - **Liquid Blob Loader**: A morphing liquid-like blob with fluid motion and realistic highlights
+- **Page Turning Loader**: A book with smoothly turning pages that simulates a realistic reading animation with enhanced 3D perspective, dynamic shadows, natural page bending, and realistic content visualization

 All loaders feature: